Posted on

 People come in all shapes and sizes.
 To think that a one-size-fits-all approach is suitable for everything is a foolish notion.
 When it comes to work desks, different people will find different heights more suitable than others.

-What may be comfortable for a short person may be too low for a tall person and vice versa.
-Read on to find out what your office computer desk height should really be, and how to determine it, as well as the best variety of office desks in different standard heights.
+Read on to find out what your commercial office desk height should really be, and how to determine it, as well as the best variety of office desks in different standard heights.

 Average Desk Heights

-The average height for an American man is actually 5’9’’, whereas for a woman it’s 5’4’’.
+The average height for an American man is actually 5’9’’ when standing straight, whereas, for a woman, it’s 5’4’’.
 So you can see how furniture designed for a 6’ tall individual could be a problem for those who are under 6’ tall.
-It’s certainly no secret that posture issues, back pain, neck pain, shoulder pain, and more abound in an office setting where most of the work day is spent sitting.
+Here, you might ask, “how tall should a desk be” to accommodate these varying heights?It’s certainly no secret that posture issues, back pain, neck pain, shoulder pain, and more abound in an office setting where most of the workday is spent sitting.

 How to Determine Proper Desk Height